 Let your tea brew for 3 minutes.
 Pukka instruct that you can brew for up to 15 minutes, but I don’t recommend that with green tea.
 Bear in mind that a 15-minute brew time will significantly enhance the liquorice flavour as well.

 Don’t add any additional sweetness to this tea.
 You’re better off adding lemon to relieve some of the anise flavours and freshen the green tea base.
+Alternatively, why not choose another berry tea?

 Why Pukka Wonder Berry?